State Rehabilitation Council

 The Colorado State Rehabilitation Council is a board of volunteers who serve at the pleasure of the Governor.
 State Rehabilitation Councils were established in the Rehabilitation § 34 361.16(a) (2) in 1992.
 The Council is authorized to operate in Colorado by Executive Order B 014 07.

 The Colorado State Rehabilitation Council increases opportunities for Coloradans with disabilities to pursue success at work as they define it.
-Our members work in service of equal employment opportunity and full participation in all aspects of life, by advocating for the budgetary and programmatic integrity of the vocational rehabilitation program in the Centennial State, a resource for increasing employment and economic advancement.
+Our members work in service of equity and access to full participation in all aspects of life, by advocating for the budgetary and programmatic integrity of the vocational rehabilitation program in the Centennial State, a resource for increasing employment and economic advancement.